Scholastic Clay Target Program

 Want to learn how to hunt?

-Take your accuired SCTP skills into the outdoors.
+Take your acquired SCTP skills into the outdoors

 The Arizona Game and Fish Department Scholastic Clay Target Program (SCTP) is a team-based youth development program that uses the shotgun sports of trap, skeet, and sporting clays to instill life skills such as discipline, safety, teamwork, ethics, self-confidence and other life values.
 The program utilizes these disciplines to teach hunting skills through the safe use of hunting equipment including firearms and their relationship to hunting situations.
 Team members can participate in any or all three of the clay target disciplines; trap, skeet, and sporting clays.

 Arizona SCTP Clubs, view large map

 SCTP was developed by the National Shooting Sports Foundation (NSSF) in conjunction with the firearms industry and shotgun shooting governing bodies and is now nationally governed by the Scholastic Shooting Sports Foundation (SSSF) to provide team participation to youth in the shotgun shooting sports.